Skip to main content

 As a result, 8.5 million people have been displaced, most of them within Sudan.UNHCR, https://data.unhcr.org/en/situations/sudansituation But over 1.8 million have also fled into neighbouring countries, including Chad, South Sudan and Ethiopia.
 The war in Sudan has garnered very little of the world’s attention and support from other organisations is sometimes non-existent; in some areas, MSF is the only international humanitarian organisation present.

-Assisting people injured and displaced by the war proved extremely challenging.
+Assisting people injured and displaced by the war has proved extremely challenging.
 Local authorities blocked the delivery of critical medical supplies to areas under RSF control, forcing us to temporarily suspend activities in some facilities, including surgery at Khartoum’s Bashair hospital.
 Visas for international teams to enter and support exhausted Sudanese staff became hard to obtain.
 At the end of the year, many people who remained in Sudan were struggling to obtain medical care, food and water, while those who had crossed the borders found themselves living in dire conditions in camps.
-Our teams in Chad and South Sudan treated thousands of Sudanese refugees for violence-related injuries and rape, and infectious diseases seen in the poor conditions of the camps.
+Our teams in Chad and South Sudan treated thousands of Sudanese refugees for violence-related injuries and rape, and for infectious diseases seen due to the poor conditions of the camps.

 Illustration of fightings in Khartoum, Sudan